DPGAlliance/dpg-standard/standard-questions.md

                         <br>PII data can be collected and stored but NOT distributed.
                         <br>PII data can be collected and stored and distributed.
                     </li>
-                    <li>What are the types of data that are collected / stored / distributed?<br>Please list the types of PII data.
+                    <li>What are the types of data that can be collected / stored / distributed?<br>Please list the types of PII data.
 Example: Name, Email, etc.</li>
                     <li>How does your solution ensure data privacy & security?<br>Please demonstrate how the solution can ensure the privacy, security and integrity of PII data and the steps taken to prevent adverse impacts resulting from its collection, storage and distribution.
                     </li>
                 </ul>